 To be fair, the updated Now Playing screen came about in iOS 10.
 I’m just picking on it here because iOS 13 introduced additional problems.

 And then the queue on the Now Playing screen is trash (once you get there).
 Rearranging the options is difficult because the Previous/Pause/Next buttons keep fading in and out based on which way you’re scrolling, randomly hiding a third of the songs you’re looking at.

 So Now Playing is a hot piece of garbage and 3 of the 5 tabs on my tab bar are completely irrelevant to me.

 Not the Playlists screen.

 Sure, 4 playlists on a page.
 Gotta love that whitespace.
-Maybe the images are what I’m supposed to focus on, except that instead of album art (like every other playlist), I have boring gradients from Apple.
+Maybe the images are what I’m supposed to focus on, except that instead of album art (like every other playlist), Apple’s playlists are just boring gradients.
 These rows could be half the height and be incredibly more useful.

 The Songs, Genres, Artists, and Albums pages are fine.
 They’re just lists, which aren’t as offending as the Playlists list.

-So I actually wrote most of this essay back in 2019.
+I wrote most of this essay back in 2019.
 In 2020, I took advantage of Spotify’s free trial.
 Spotify also makes me mad.